ov-integrations/upsource_sync/README.md

 - supports git feature branches (branch tracking reviews are created)
 - adds new commits to the reviews in master branch

-To start integration, you need to fill files
+To start integration, you need to fill file settings.json:

-settings_template.json:

 For Upsource:
 - URL to site (e.g., upsource.onevizion.com)